davs3275/sbs/med/collier.md

-4.48 Consider how many physicians are dead that used to knit their brows over their patients; how many astrologers who thought themselves great men by foretelling the death of others ; how many philosophers have gone the way of all flesh, after all their learned disputes about dying and immortality; how many warriors, who had knocked so many men's brains out
+4.48 Consider how many physicians are dead that used to knit their brows over their patients; how many astrologers who thought themselves great men by foretelling the death of others; how many philosophers have gone the way of all flesh, after all their learned disputes about dying and immortality; how many warriors, who had knocked so many men's brains out
-; how many tyrants, who managed the power of life and death with as much insolence, as if themselves had been immortal ; how many cities, i I may say so, have given up the ghost: for instance, Helice in Greece, Pompeii and Herculaneum mItaly ; not to mention many besides.
+; how many tyrants, who managed the power of life and death with as much insolence, as if themselves had been immortal; how many cities, i I may say so, have given up the ghost: for instance, Helice in Greece, Pompeii and Herculaneum mItaly; not to mention many besides.
 Do but recollect your acquaintance, and here you will find one man closing another's eyes, then he himself is laid out, and this one by another.
 And all within a small compass of time.
 In short, mankind are poor transitory things!
 They are one day in the rudiments of life, and almost the next turned to mummy or ashes.
-Your way is therefore to manage this minute in harmony with nature, and part with it cheerfully ;
+Your way is therefore to manage this minute in harmony with nature, and part with it cheerfully;
 and like a ripe olive when you drop, be sure to speak well of the mother that bare you, and make your acknowledgements to the tree that produced you.